QuantumSimulator

 Bloch: (0.00, 1.00, 0.00)

-Quarter-turn phase accumulates — visible only after a mixing gate like H.
+A 90° phase shift accumulates on the ∣1⟩ amplitude.
+This becomes visible only after a mixing gate like H converts phase into probability.

 Bloch sphere

-Rotates 90° around the Z axis.
-Quarter-turn of equatorial phase.
-The poles stay fixed while equatorial states rotate by 90°.
+Rotates the Bloch vector 90° around the Z axis.
+The poles stay fixed.
+Equatorial states rotate by a quarter-turn.

 Building up phase in steps

-• Clifford group circuits (S + H generate all single-qubit Clifford operations)
+• Clifford group circuits, where S and H together generate all single-qubit Clifford operations

 • Phase estimation subroutines